 Investors and companies should understand that general market or industry specific changes can affect the company and possibly lower the value of its securities.
 Here’s how these deals tend to work and some of the risks they pose:

 The company issues convertible securities that allow the holders to convert their securities to equity at a discount to the market price at the time of conversion.
 If conditions change and the value of the shares is lower, then the company will be forced to issue more shares.

 The more shares the company issues on conversion, the greater the dilution to the company’s existing shareholders and to future shareholders, resulting in lower earnings per share and lower dividends.

 Before you decide to invest in a company, you should find out what types of financings the company has engaged in – including convertible security deals – and make sure that you understand the effects those financings might have on the company and the value of its securities.
 It is advisable to seek the help of a professional before investing, if you do not fully understand the risks.

 If you have questions or something is not clear please refer to our Frequently Asked Questions (FAQ) section

-Eurivex Ltd is a CIF (Cyprus Investment Firm) that is authorized and regulated by the Cyprus Securities and Exchange Commission (CySEC) under license number 114/10.
-The company is registered under company number HE 255430 and the firm’s headquarters are located at 18 Kyriacou Matsi Avenue, Victory Tower, 1st floor, Nicosia 1082, Cyprus.
-Eurivex provides investment and ancillary services to residents of the European Economic Area (EEA) and several other jurisdictions.
+Eurivex Ltd is an EU Investment Firm authorized and regulated since 2010 by the Cyprus Securities and Exchange Commission (CySEC) under license number 114/10 for the provision of investment services.
+Eurivex is also licensed as an EU Crowdfunding Service Provider (license number CSP 2/24).
+The company’s headquarters are located in Nicosia, Cyprus.
+Eurivex provides crowdfunding, investment and ancillary services to residents of the European Economic Area (EEA) and several other jurisdictions.

 Risk Warning: Investing carries risks, including loss of capital and illiquidity.
 Please read our risk warning before investing.